The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 Practicing good hygiene is the easiest way to prevent the disease from spreading.

-If a person is around someone with tonsillitis, make sure to wash their hands frequently and avoid sharing toys or utensils with them.
+If someone is around someone with tonsillitis, wash their hands frequently and avoid sharing toys or utensils with them.

 It is also necessary to replace the toothbrush when a person has contracted the condition, as this can lead to the appearance of infections.